ashangit/mementocached/Readme.md

 # memtocached

-This is a rust learning project
+This is a rust learning project to create a KV store

 No specific expectation on that KV store